 We believe our executive compensation program has been designed to pay for performance and is aligned with the long-term value of Commvault.
-For example, we believe the charts below demonstrate the correlation between our earnings and stock price movement and the compensation we paid to our Chairman, President and CEO, Mr. Hammer, over the last five fiscal years.
+For example, we believe the charts below demonstrate the correlation between our performance and the compensation we paid to our Chairman, President and CEO, Mr. Hammer, over the last five fiscal years.

-CEO Pay-For-Performance: Non-GAAP EBIT (1)
+CEO Pay-For-Performance: Revenue Growth %